 A goldmine of beaches and hot springs with an enticing history to go along with it.

-The Izu Peninsula has always been a favorite getaway for Tokyo peeps eager to escape the concrete jungle.
+The Izu Peninsula has always been a favorite getaway for Tokyoites eager to escape the concrete jungle.
 It’s located in Shizuoka Prefecture, a couple hours’ drive south of the metropolis and the atmosphere couldn’t be more different.

-The region is teeming with nature—soaring mountains, gushing rivers, pounding waterfalls, windblown coastlines, white sand beaches and glorious hot springs.
-The local history and folklore of the area add a layer of cultural exploration for visitors in addition to taking in the jaw-dropping scenery.
-Here are the some of the top attractions of the Izu Peninsula.
+The region is teeming with nature—soaring mountains, gushing rivers, pounding waterfalls, windblown coastlines, white-sand beaches, and glorious hot springs.
+Fascinating local history and folklore add a layer of cultural exploration for visitors in addition to taking in the jaw-dropping scenery.
+Here are some of the top attractions of the Izu Peninsula.